UPDATE 2016: Restaurant Andre has won two Michelin stars

-The New York Times gushed about it as one of "10 Restaurants Worth A Plane Ride" but we won't need plane tickets to savour his culinary genius.
-Chef Andre Chiang is right here at Bukit Pasoh in Chinatown.
+Restaurant ANDRE as one of "10 Restaurants Worth A Plane Ride" but we won't need plane tickets to savour Chef Andre Chiang's culinary genius.
+He is right here at Bukit Pasoh in Chinatown.

 Now that I have finally tried his cooking, I will say that all the raves I've heard are truly well-deserved.
 His is now officially now the best restaurant in Singapore (in my humble books).
 Andre was also recently ranked no.68 in the San Pellegrino World's Best Restaurants 2012, up from no.100 when he newly opened last year.